Generation of hybrid entanglement between a mirror and a trapped ion: Discussion and conclusions

 It should be emphasized that entanglement herein involves three important features of the resulting entangled states: $(i)$ states are related to massive, although different physical systems, viz., a trapped ion and a vibrating mirror; $(ii)$ the entangled states are constituted by discrete states (ionic vibration) and continuous variable states (moving mirror), i.e., it is accomplished hybrid entanglement in spatially separated cavities; $(iii)$ states involve a microscopic system (ion) and a macroscopic system (mirror), also referred as a micro-macro entangled state.
-In particular, we remark that even if the mirror is initially in its vacuum state ($\alpha_0 = 0$), the resulting states in both the red and blue sideband cases will still be entangled states, i.e., $|\phi\rangle = C_1|0\rangle|2\kappa\rangle \pm C_2 |1\rangle|0\rangle$ or $|\varphi\rangle = C'_1|0\rangle|0\rangle \pm C'_2 |1\rangle|2\kappa\rangle$.
-Moreover, if $\kappa = \alpha_0$ we obtain states of the type $|\chi\rangle = C_1|0\rangle|\pm\alpha_0\rangle \pm C_2 |1\rangle|\mp\alpha_0\rangle$, which may be relevant states for Schr\"odinger cat-state engineering \cite{walls90} as well as for quantum computation schemes \cite{milburn06,vanloock11}.